 How much energy do we consume?

 On the following map you can see the energy use per person in 2021.
 As you can see, and generally speaking, economically more developed countries have a higher energy use per person.
 This means that there is a correlation between GDP per capita and energy consumption.
 Accordingly, as countries develop economically, energy consumption per person increases.
-LINK
+LINKNow, let's have a closer look at the Energy Consumption within the European Union.
+Again, you can see a correlation between GDP and Energy Consumption.
+Nevertheless, you can also see that there are other factors that impact the statistics, as the North-South difference might insinuate:

 Climate and energy consumption are closely related: Climate impacts the amount of energy we consume; the amount of energy we consume has an impact on climate change.
 LINK